pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 # Motivation

 Many problems were encounter while generating WASM package exposing CargoLib functionalities with rusty-bind and emscripten.
-They may be possible to solve but the motivation was to check if that problems can be easily to avoid by using wasm_bindgen.
+They may be possible to solve but the motivation was to check if that problems can be easily avoided by using wasm_bindgen.
 Those are:

 - We could not use async runtimes like `tokio` or `async_std` (although tokio's single threaded event loop may be possible to run)
 - We could not use crates that depends on `tokio` or `async_str`.